JLWalsh/ObjectVM/README.md

 }
 ```

-Then the corrosponding program for ObjectVM would be:
+Then the corresponding program for ObjectVM would be:

 ```
 // Main (this = NULL)